OSU-IDEA-Lab/Join-Game/README.md

 - **Howard anytime-valid confidence sequence** (`ROSL_HOWARD`, default on) — a time-uniform interval, emitted per round and at teardown, that carries a real coverage guarantee at data-dependent stops (mid-run looks, output `LIMIT`s), which none of the fixed-horizon/fixed-n intervals do.
+The guarantee is carried by the **strict (predictable) track**; a second, plug-in track is emitted alongside as a width-matched diagnostic.
 See §1.1.
 - **Truncation-safe teardown scaling** (tiling driver) — a run stopped early no longer rescales the final summary to the scanned sub-join; it falls back to the last completed round's estimate (the "last safe point"), and every